germangar/makebsp-documentation/README.md

 - `-smoothpasses <N>`: Number of lightmap smoothing/blurring passes.
 - `-smooth <R>`: Radius for smoothing and jittered supersampling.
 - `-supersample <radius>`: Enable trace-time supersampling using a 8x jittered pattern.
 The radius defines the spread of the jitter in world units (e.g., 0.5 or 1.0).
 Set to 0 to disable.
+- `-softedges`: Enable soft filtering on patch edges (disabled by default).

 **Performance & Debug**
 - `-fast`: Drop quality for quick tests.